We deliver systems world-wide

 By utilizing torrefied biomass roughly 85% in CO2 production will be saved relative to fossil coal.
 Of course, there is some CO2 involved in the process of harvesting and transportation.

-Currently the use of biomass for energy purposes is limited as untreated biomass is contains much moist, has a relatively low bulk density, and has a low energy density.
+Currently the use of untreated biomass for energy purposes is limited due to the moisture content, the low bulk density, and low energy density.
 Only if the biomass is available in the vicinity of the power plant it is worthwhile transporting the biomass.
 Wood pellets, the only form of biomass that can be transported economically, is limited to wood only.
 Pellets from straw and other materials turn out to be inferior and not durable enough for transportation.

 At this time, the international standardization organization ISO, is working on standards for solid bio fuels just as they have provided standards for wood pellets.
 This clearly shows the worldwide believe in the use of biomass as energy source and torrefaction as the process to make that economically and ecologically feasible.